 i.
 RCC Elevator Modernizations SM17/18: The construction bid was presented at the June 16 BOT and was awarded to the contractor.
 DSA contacted the District and indicated that part of the drawings and information was not completed.
-The District is working with the architect to determine what was not provided and give it to DSA.
-Construction has not been started at this time.
-The architect is waiting to receive drawings from the contractor.
-As soon as the contractor receives bid drawings from the architect they will put it together and submit for DSA approval.
+The District worked with the architect to determine what was not provided and gave those items to DSA.
+Construction has not been started at this